PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 **Blue dot:** For the tasks where login user is Responsible, shows the blue dot icon in first column to clearly distinguish it

-**Recurring icon:** For the recurring tasks, shows the icon to distinguish it form the one time tasks.
+**Recurring icon:** For the recurring tasks, shows the icon to distinguish it from the one time tasks.

 **Priority icon:**  Based on Priority task, it shows priority icon.
 Task with normal priority, its doesn't shows any icon.
 Task with critical or High priority, it shows star icon.